-Policy HOT1 applies
+Policy HOT1(A) applies

 - A. Applications outside the West End Cumulative Impact Zone will generally be granted subject to: - 1.
 The application meeting the requirements of policies CD1, PS1, PN1 and CH1. - 2.
 The hours for licensable activities being within the council's Core Hours Policy HRS1. - 3.
-The operation of any delivery services for alcohol and/or latenight refreshment meeting the council's Ancillary Delivery of Alcohol and/or Late-Night Refreshment Policy DEL1. - 4.
+The operation of any delivery services for alcohol and/or late night refreshment meeting the council's Ancillary Delivery of Alcohol and/or Late-Night Refreshment Policy DEL1. - 4.
 The sale by retail of alcohol, regulated entertainment and latenight refreshment must be an ancillary function to the primary purpose of the venue as a hotel. - 5.
-The applicant has taken account of the Special Consideration Zone Policy SCZ1 if the premises are located within a designated zone - 6.
-The application and operation of the venue meeting the definition of a Hotel as per Clause C. B. Applications inside the West End Cumulative Impact Zone will generally be granted subject to: 1.
-The application meeting the requirements of policies CD1, PS1, PN1 and CH1.
-2. The hours for licensable activities are within the council's Core Hours Policy HRS1.
-3. The operation of any delivery services for alcohol and/or latenight refreshment meeting the council's Ancillary Delivery of Alcohol and/or Late-Night Refreshment Policy DEL1.
-4. The sale by retail of alcohol, regulated entertainment and latenight refreshment must be an ancillary function to the primary purpose of the venue as a hotel.
-5. The applicant has demonstrated that they will not add to cumulative impact within the Cumulative Impact Zone.
-6. The application and operation of the venue meeting the definition of a Hotel as per Clause C. C. For the purposes of this policy a Hotel is defined as a premises accommodation for customers.
+The applicant has taken account of the Special Consideration Zone Policy SCZ1 if the premises are located within a designated zone. - 6.
+The application and operation of the venue meeting the definition of a Hotel as per Clause C. - C. For the purposes of this policy a Hotel is defined as a premises that is primarily used as an establishment providing overnight accommodation for customers.